 CCC demands that the Commission permit PG&E to conduct the open season only after PG&E has made its decision on whether to assume or reject its qualifying facility (“QF”) Power Purchase Agreements (“PPA”).
 Alternatively, if PG&E is to proceed with the open season at this time, co-generators should be given the option to terminate their capacity commitments without cost in the event that PG&E rejects their PPA's in PG&E’s bankruptcy proceeding.
 PG&E does not believe that Commission review of this open season should be used to interfere with the normal processes of the bankruptcy court.
 If a QF is successful in obtaining capacity in the open season then the only real question is whether it intends to operate under contract to PG&E (if PG&E assumes the QF purchase power agreement) or to sell its generation into the market (if PG&E should reject the QF contract).
 Indeed, on June 19, 2001, the Federal Energy Regulatory Commission (“FERC”) ordered QFs to offer power not under contract to a utility in the ISO’s spot markets.
 (Docket No. EL00-95-031, et al.) Unless the QF intends to discontinue operations, a scenario which seems unlikely in California’s tight energy generation market, there is very little risk that a QF would not be able to use the capacity it obtains through the open season or would not be able to release capacity it to a third party in the secondary market.

-CCC further suggests PG&E should waive the creditworthiness requirements that would otherwise be applicable to co-generators until PG&E pays the co-generators customers in full what is claimed to be owed to them under the Pap’s.
+CCC further suggests PG&E should waive the creditworthiness requirements that would otherwise be applicable to co-generators until PG&E pays the co-generators customers in full what is claimed to be owed to them under the PPA’s.
 In establishing credit for Qualifying Facilities (QFs) in this open season, PG&E will take into consideration any monies which may be due QFs from PG&E under long term-power purchase agreements.

 III.
 Additional Comments of Coral and PanCanadian